ABOUT THE GLASSELL PARK NEIGHBORHOOD COUNCIL

-To get involved, we encourage you to attend and participate in our meetings of the Board and all committees.
+To get involved, we encourage you to attend and participate in our meetings of the Board and its committees.
 Much help is needed in all areas.
-To call attention to a community problem or suggest something for our agenda please visit the Board Members page.
+Take a look at this page for more information about how to get involved.

 WHEN ARE THE BOARD MEETINGS?

 The Board meets on the 3rd Tuesday of each month (sometimes rescheduled for holidays) at 7pm at the Glassell Park Community and Senior Center, 3750 Verdugo Rd.
-The Board also occasionally hosts Town Hall Meetings (usually on the 1st Tuesday of the month).
 The Executive Committee meets on the 2nd Tuesday of the month to review the agenda for the upcoming Board Meeting.
-Please note that the Board may only vote and take action on items on the agenda.
+Please note that the Board may only vote and take action on items that appear on the agenda for a board meeting.